 “You better pay this back,” said the bartender as I took the money from him.
 I left the bar in silence and went looking for some cocaine.
 It’s not often you get to play as an investment banker in a roguelike, and I am enjoying it.
 This one has the special ability to convince shopkeepers and bartenders to lend him money.
 I made great use of this skill in every bar or shop I came across.
-“You better pay this back,” each of the donors, er, I mean investors said to me.
+“You better pay this back,” each of my “investors” said to me.
 A couple of levels later, I was suffering withdrawal and trying to find a drug dealer for my fix when a gang of ninjas came out of nowhere and tried to assassinate me for being so deep in debt.
 “Phew,” I thought as I escaped their attacks and rounded a corner.
 Then I ran into the killer robot.
 He was also hunting me, and I’ll say this for him: he has much better aim.

 Streets of Rogue is super.
 You’re a small hero of the Resistance, standing against the corrupt Mayor of a rotten futuristic city.
 You ascend into the tower-like metropolis level by randomly-generated level, taking on equally random missions and gaining new skills, items and fair-weather friends.
 It’s a roguelikelikelike, or whatever it is we’re now calling games that submerge you in roomy Binding of Isaac style randomness.
 There are drugs that turn you into a giant, bombs that blow doors off their hinges, cigarettes with which you can poison air filters, whiskey to drink for health (or use to bribe bouncers), boomboxes that make your enemies dance, and devices that hack the bullets out an enemy’s gun and into your own.
 It almost makes you wish Deus Ex was as imaginative with its approach to cyberpunky stealth and chaos.

 There’s a great cast of characters to choose from.
 The investment banker starts with an obscene amount of money and the ability to identify any type of drug but, like I’ve said, he also has an addiction that will slowly drain his health if you don’t keep his nose powdered.
 There’s a Shapeshifter that can leap into people’s bodies but who is naked and thus provokes any policeman on sight.
 A doctor who can chloroform people from behind but who can’t use normal weapons because of being a “pacifist”.
 There are werewolves, gangsters, jocks, comedians.
-They all have their benefits and trade-offs, each of them makes you “oh cool!” but then also “ah right.”
+They all have their benefits and trade-offs, each of them makes you say “oh cool!” but then also “ah right.”

 But none of it would matter at all if you didn’t get a big playground to mess around in.
 The roguish streets are not hostile by default.
 They are miniature city neighbourhoods, with bars, libraries, laboratories, flats, prisons, clinics, cafes, public toilets and other such places.
 You’re just a punter until you do something to piss people off.
 But obviously, you will piss a lot of people off.
 The game gives you two or three randomly-generated missions in each new level.
 Usually it’s just some variant of “kill these two suckers” or “rescue this bloke” or “retrieve item X from person Y” or “destroy this crate and loot its contents”.
 This form would feel limited but there are many ways you can go about each mission.